 attribute values automatically.
 For example, the id

-objects gives read-write access to the id
+property on Node objects gives read-write access to the id

-attribute of the underlying Element
+attribute of the underlying Element.
+This is very

-convenient, and avoids calling setAttribute
+convenient, and avoids calling setAttribute and

-all over the place.
+getAttribute all over the place.
 But this reflection only

 applies to certain fields; setting made-up JavaScript properties won’t